felipeiturralde/banana-project/p1_navigation/README.md

 ```

 ### The Training Process
-The `run` function in the Navigation notebook implements a training session for a set of agents.
+The `run` function in the [Navigation](Navigation.ipynb) notebook implements a training session for a set of agents.
 > The **Training one agent** section in the Navigation notebook shows how to train one agent for one session

-To train the agents, after correctly configuring the computing environment (see [The Setup](../README.md) section in the project README file for setup instructions), execute the cells under the `Initialize notebook setings` and `Training Process` sections.
+To train the agents, after correctly configuring the computing environment (see [The Setup](../#the-setup) section in the project README file for setup instructions), execute the cells under the `Initialize notebook setings` and `Training Process` sections.
 You can then select to `Train one agent`, or `Train all agents`.

-#### The Analysis
+## Analysis
-For this project all the implemented agents were trained for 5 sessions, and the output learning data used for the analysis
+Please see the [Analysis](Analysis.ipynb) notebook for a breakdown of the learning data.

+## Report
+Please see the [Report](Report.md) file for a description of the implemented Deep Q-Learning improvements